FemboyKitten/FemboyKitten/README.md

   - I use NixOS and Neovim
   - I have never debugged something
   - I never finish any of my projects
-  - I learn way to much at the same time
+  - I try learning way to much at the same time
   - wtf even is version control?